Skip to content

 Minor corrosion spots at the weld joins – under table tops, bases and seat frames, may be evident on mild steel products.
 These do not affect the structural integrity of the product and are not covered by the Tait warranty.

-Whilst every care is taken to provide the most suitable finish according to the use and the environment the product will be subjected to, Tait cannot guarantee this decorative finish against scratching, scuffing, chipping, fading or corrosion as a result of use in harsh seafront/extreme environments.
+Whilst every care is taken to provide the most suitable finish according to the use and the environment the product will be subjected to, Tait cannot guarantee this decorative finish against scratching, scuffing, chipping, fading or corrosion as a result of use in harsh seafront, extreme or environments where chlorine is present.

 Tait offer a range of powder coat colours which offer excellent UV stability and are suitable for use in outdoor applications.
 Whilst powder coat offers excellent colour retention, natural fading is not covered under the Tait warranty.
 To ensure longevity of this finish please refer to the care and maintenance.